If you’ve been reading my blog for any amount of time, you probably already know that I’m a huge fan of guest posting and guest blogging.

-That’s why I’ve created this list for some of the best guest blogging sites for marketers.
+That’s why I’ve created this guest post site list for some of the best guest posting and blogging sites for marketers.
 There are hundreds of sites that you could target, but I’ve only included some of the best ones here.

 It’s not a no-brainer getting published on these sites by any means.
 It takes a lot of work and determination.
 But if you are producing great work and approaching the right sites with it, you should have a great chance.